Home and Community Based Services (HCBS) Programs

 Home and Community Based Services may be available to the following people:

 - Ill and Handicapped - for people under age 65 who are blind or disabled.
-The person must be certified in need of nursing or skilled nursing facility level of care, or in need of intermediate care facility for the mentally retarded.
+The person must be certified in need of nursing or skilled nursing facility level of care, or in need of intermediate care for an intellectual disability.
 If over age 21, the person must be ineligible for SSI.

 - Elderly - for people who are 65 or older and who are certified in need of a level of care provided by nursing homes.
 The person must be receiving case management from the long-term care coordination unit designated case management project for the frail elderly.